Prince of Poets: Notable contestants

 Egyptian poet Hisham al Gakh was an audience favorite in the competition's fourth season after presenting a controversial poem, "The Visa," which criticized Arab leaders.
 He later missed an episode in order to participate in political protests in his home country, then wrote a poem about the revolution called "Tahrir Square."
 Favored to win the competition after reaching the finals through an audience vote, he came in second after Yemeni poet Abdul Aziz al Zera'i.
 His final poem, "The Last Message," also dealt with the democratic revolution.

 Palestinian poet Tamim al-Barghouti competed in the first season.
 Although he finished the competition in fifth place, he became very popular among Palestinians, with media outlets of rival political parties Fatah and Hamas both urging followers to vote for him by text message.
 He was also popular in the broader Arab world, with excerpts from his poem reportedly being made into ringtones.

 Other winners have been Syrian Hassan Baiti (third season), Mauritanian Sidi Mohamed Ould Bamba (second season), and Emirati Abdul Kareem Maatouk (first season).

 Other individuals

-The programme's presenters have included Dhafer L'Abidine, in the first series, and Eyad Nassar, in the second series.
+The programme's presenters have included Dhafer L'Abidine, in the first series, and Eyad Nassar, in the second series, and Mahira Abdel Aziz presented the ninth.
 Xtra is presented by Raja el Shehi.

 Musicians and established poets who have performed on the programme include Iman Bakri, Amal Maher, Majid Al Muhandis, Naseer Shamma, and Walid Toufic.